 Although cats have earned a reputation for being independent and aloof, cat lovers know that this generalization is not entirely accurate.
 Many cats are extremely affectionate with their favorite human companions, and some are outgoing and friendly with just about anyone.

-What Is the Friendliest, Nicest and Most Social Cat Breed?
+What Are the Friendliest, Nicest and Most Social Cat Breeds?

 If you long for a friendly cat to be your new best friend, certain pedigreed cat breeds are known to be exceptionally sweet and outgoing but there isn’t really just one cat breed that Is the Friendliest breed among all others.